aviumlabs/phoenix-compose/README.md

 The included .env file sets the values required for initializing the phoenix container and the password of the database.

+The default APP_NAME variable in the .env file is set to `app` and can be changed as needed.

 ```shell